Rob-Rogers/CiscoPhoneConfigBuilder/README.md

 ##Support

 This script is intended to help automate tedious provisioning tasks for Cisco SIP phones.
-If nat traversal is needed please set  <natEnabled>true</natEnabled>
+If nat traversal is needed please set  <natEnabled>true</natEnabled> and     <natReceivedProcessing>true</natReceivedProcessing>.
+Or this won't work behind nat properly.
 You may need to modify this to get it exactly how you want for your company.